-However a higher pay at OR doesn’t guarantee that you will make more because the living expenses at OR might be 2x higher than where you are currently at now.
+However, a higher pay at IL doesn’t guarantee that you will make more because the living expenses at IL might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

 |Suitable for people who wants to work in a supportive work environment|

 |It is not too difficult to get into this career.
-Previous workrelated skill, knowledge, or experience is required for this career.|
+Previous work-related skill, knowledge, or experience is required to get started.|

-|Good salary (earns more than 50% of the other careers)|
+|Good salary (earns more than 50% of the careers out there)|